TransitScreen/CityMotion-Plugin/api-documentation/citymotion-web-api-documentation.md

 - Example: `barPosition=top`

 ### Landing View (openTo)
 - Description:  Opens the viewport to specified transportation category.
-Combined with Navigation Bar, lets the user begin in a particular landing view.
-Without a Navigation Bar, the user will be permanently shown only the specified category.
+Combined with Navigation Bar, lets the user begin in a particular transportation mode.
+If Navigation Bar is not enabled, the user will not be able to change which mode is being shown.
 - Requirements: None
 - Parameter Name: `openTo`
 - Parameter Values: